-Various factors go into making up your credit score -- a single number that indicates how well you handle credit.
+Various factors go into making up your credit score – a single number that indicates how well you handle credit.
 It’s based on such factors as making payments on time, your debt-to-credit ratio, what kind of credit you have and how long you've had it.
 You can affect your score by your actions, such as making a new purchase or paying off an old debt.
+The effect of paying off a repossession depends on your unique credit situation.

 Credit Report Negatives